roytang/blog/content/posts/2008/06/block-14-june-2008.md

 Round 1: Mirror match!

 In this round I encountered the first problem with this deck, the mirror takes forever!
 We stretched game one over 45 minutes of the 50 minute round.
-I almost made a few mistakes here, such as killing my own men with two firespouts intended to kill Oona &#8211; but the spectators were a bit too obvious that I should&#8217;ve paid only green.
+I almost made a few mistakes here, such as killing my own men with two firespouts intended to kill Oona &#8211; but the spectators were a bit too obvious that I should&'ve paid only green.
 I had gotten him down to eight before he went back up to 20 with Dawnglow Infusion.
 I went down to 1, held on and clawed back to five life.
 Eventually I won with 13 damage from a Horde of Notions + buddies alpha strike.

-We tried to play game two in the last five minutes, and he had a quick start and I had a bad draw, but he couldn&#8217;t finish me in extra turns.
+We tried to play game two in the last five minutes, and he had a quick start and I had a bad draw, but he couldn&'t finish me in extra turns.

 Game record: 1-0